The GSO concept was developed during its first production, “SkyLight” by bringing together ideas from three initiatives:

 During the period July, 2014 until October, 2015, a network of institutions in 38 countries was invited to take part in the first GSO, “SkyLight”.
 These were schools, universities, operas, and science and art institutions.
 We engaged in a democratic and creative global effort which exhibited a flat hierarchy in which pupils could interact with professors, composers could interact with physicists, science teachers could interact with opera educators, and all participants could freely learn from, and explore, together with all others: Democracy, respect and friendship was, and will be, the heart of this community.

-In 2016, GSO will become a flagship initiative of the European Commission’s project, “Developing an Engaging Science Classroom (CREATIONS)”, and will provide one of the research Case Studies in the Norwegian Research Council’s project “Integrating Science of Oceans, Physics and Education (iSCOPE)”.
+GSO was the flagship initiative of the European Commission’s project, “Developing an Engaging Science Classroom (CREATIONS)”, and a research focus in the Norwegian Research Council’s project “Integrating Science of Oceans, Physics and Education (iSCOPE)”.

-The Global Science Opera (GSO) is inspired by the work of Professor Anna Craft (1961-2014), and especially by her thoughts on the concept of “Possibility Thinking” (PT)
+The Global Science Opera (GSO) is inspired by the work of Professor Anna Craft (1961-2014), and especially to her contributions to the field of creativity in education.